 Did you know that the Neuradiant 1070 is the first and only 1070nm self-administered transcranial photobiomodulation device with 4-quadrant control on the market?

-Neuronic is already using the 1070nm wavelength range spoken about in these studies, which represents the next generation of transcranial photobiomodulation (PBM) technology, based on the QMF-BRI research unit that can safely and reliably offer home-based, self-administered, and affordable photobiomodulation (PBM) treatment.
+Neuronic is already using the 1070nm wavelength range spoken about in these studies about short term memory, which represents the next generation of transcranial photobiomodulation (PBM) technology, based on the QMF-BRI research unit that can safely and reliably offer home-based, self-administered, and affordable photobiomodulation (PBM) treatment.
 This technology offers real hope to people dealing with a wide range of neurodegenerative, chronic pain, and neuropsychiatric disorders.